Imaging System Simulation

 The framework is designed specifically for the media production workflow, so that only a minimum amount of modification is needed to the pipeline after introducing this imaging system simulation step.

 When used in 3D post compositing, the framework supports reading EXR files with multiple channels, such as alpha and z-depth.
-The framework can also output render files as EXR to preserve the high bitdepth info needed for further editing.
+The framework can also output render files as EXR to preserve the high bit depth info needed for further editing. if the input contains other AOVs, the framework also preserves them [1].

 For 2D productions such as hand-drawn animation, the framework provides support to the normal 8-bit workflow but also allows extension to be made to compensate for the lack of malleable dynamic range.